idvorkin/idvorkin.github.io/_d/time_off.md

 You can fight the [resistance](/resistance) by making your [addictions](/addictions) harder.
 For me that means uinstall TikTok.

-Add by making your positive habits easier.
-For me, this includes remembering what my good habits are, and how much better I feel when I do them.
+And by making your positive habits easier.
+For me, this includes writing up a time off todo list (see notes linking to this), rembering what my good habits are, and how much better I feel when I do them.
 And then running a habit app to make sure I'm doing them.

 ### Begin with the end in mind